gSchool/ada-pre-course/02-day02/04-exercises/04-exercises.checkpoint.md

 ##### !question

 Prompt for a number.
-If the number is greater than 70, print PASSING; otherwise, print NOT PASSING.
+If the number is greater than 70, print PASSING, otherwise, print NOT PASSING.

 Example Run: